 Many people have infected wildlife near their homes and feel helpless as they watch them suffer.
 Some have been proactive and treated wildlife successfully using Ivermectin.
-One web visitor described that after this treatment regiment, the sores healed and hair was growing back.
+One web visitor described that after this treatment regimen, the sores healed and the hair was growing back.

 NOTE: It is important to discuss any treatment protocol with a qualified veterinarian.
 Your County Vet may be able to help free of charge.